Create a Branch 🪓

 lakeFS uses branches in a similar way to Git.
-It’s a great way to isolate changes until, or if, we are ready to re-integrate them. lakeFS uses a copy-on-write technique which means that it’s very efficient to create branches of your data.
+It’s a great way to isolate changes until, or if, we are ready to re-integrate them. lakeFS uses a zero-copy branching technique which means that it’s very efficient to create branches of your data.

 Having seen the lakes data in the previous step we’re now going to create a new dataset to hold data only for lakes in Denmark.
 Why?
 Well, because :)